 The nearest facilities are at Llanthony pontoons, Gloucester, approximately 300 yards to the north.
 Facilities there include water point, refuse disposal, elsan and pump out.
-There are other facilities, including toilets and showers at Harbour House in Gloucester Docks.
+Additional shared toilet facilities can be found within Harbour House in Gloucester Docks.
 The facilities listed are provided by and under the control of the local waterway, they do not form part of the mooring agreement.
 There are also boat repair facilities in Gloucester Docks.

 Access onto these pontoon moorings is for key holders only and keys can be purchased from the Moorings Manager upon payment of a £50 deposit for each key, which is refundable upon return.